-A lot of odd Nazi souvenirs found their way into the private market after World War II.
-Items stolen by the Nazis which found their way into private hands have been subject to return to heirs of the rightful owners.
-A famous case occurred recently with the son of a Nazi art dealer who retained stolen art taken from Jewish victims.
-However, some "souvenirs" were personal to Nazi bigwigs such as Hitler and Hermann Goering and thus have no wronged owners (though some might argue that any Nazi treasures were the result of plunder and thus tainted).
+A lot of odd Third Reich souvenirs found their way into the private market after World War II.
+Items stolen by the Germans which found their way into private hands have been subject to return to heirs of the rightful owners.
+A famous case occurred recently with the son of a German art dealer who retained stolen art taken from Jewish victims.
+However, some "souvenirs" were personal to German bigwigs such as Hitler and Hermann Goering and thus have no wronged owners (though some might argue that any Third Reich treasures were the result of plunder and thus tainted).
 One such item which pops up now and then on the auction markets is the infamous Hitler Swastika Ring.

 World War II television shows these days which shall remain nameless glorify the GIs who occupied treasure-laden places in Germany such as Hitler's Berghof in Berchtesgaden.
 I have no issue with that, that is part of war.
 Without going off onto a rant on the topic, the soldiers were heroes who justly should be honored.
 However, some of them also were, shall we say, treasure hunters who grabbed whatever wasn't nailed down.
 Many of the takings were tasteless in the extreme (human skulls, for instance).
 GIs only made something like $30 a month, and plunder is as old as war, so their desire to make a profit from risking their lives is understandable (and made for a great film in "Kelly's Heroes").
 Anyway, one such GI pocketed the ring shown in the accompanying pictures from the Berghof and brought it home.